richardm90/rmaliens/README.md

 The authentication details generated here will be needed when configuring the Nodej.s Google Sheets web server below.

-### Persons Sheet
+### People Sheet

-It's important that the Google Sheet is called `Persons` and it should contain a worksheet called `Characters`.
+It's important that the Google Sheet is called `People` and it should contain a worksheet called `Characters`.
 Row 1 should contain two column headings - column A must be called `firstName` and column B must be called `lastName`.